 The good news is that both automation and augmentation can boost labor productivity: that is, the ratio of value-added output to labor-hours worked.
 As productivity increases, so do average incomes and living standards, as do our capabilities for addressing challenges from climate change and poverty to health care and longevity.
 Mathematically, if the human labor used for a given output declines toward zero, then labor productivity would grow to infinity.
+10

 The bad news is that no economic law ensures everyone will share this growing pie.
-Although pioneering models of economic growth assumed that technological change was neutral, in practice, technological change can disproportionately help or hurt some groups, even if it is beneficial on average.
+Although pioneering models of economic growth assumed that technological change was neutral,11 in practice, technological change can disproportionately help or hurt some groups, even if it is beneficial on average.12

 In particular, the way the benefits of technology are distributed depends to a great extent on how the technology is deployed and the economic rules and norms that govern the equilibrium allocation of goods, services, and incomes.
 When technologies automate human labor, they tend to reduce the marginal value of workers' contributions, and more of the gains go to the owners, entrepreneurs, inventors, and architects of the new systems.
-In contrast, when technologies augment human capabilities, more of the gains go to human workers.
+In contrast, when technologies augment human capabilities, more of the gains go to human workers.13

 A common fallacy is to assume that all or most productivity-enhancing innovations belong in the first category: automation.
 However, the second category, augmentation, has been far more important throughout most of the past two centuries.
 One metric of this is the economic value of an hour of human labor.
-Its market price as measured by median wages has grown more than tenfold since 1820.
-An entrepreneur is willing to pay much more for a worker whose capabilities are amplified by a bulldozer than one who can only work with a shovel, let alone with bare hands.
+Its market price as measured by median wages has grown more than tenfold since 1820.14 An entrepreneur is willing to pay much more for a worker whose capabilities are amplified by a bulldozer than one who can only work with a shovel, let alone with bare hands.

 In many cases, not only wages but also employment grow with the introduction of new technologies.
 With the invention of the airplane, a new job category was born: pilots.
 With the invention of jet engines, pilot productivity (in passenger-miles per pilot-hour) grew immensely.
 Rather than reducing the number of employed pilots, the technology spurred demand for air travel so much that the number of pilots grew.
 Although this pattern is comforting, past performance does not guarantee future results.
-Modern technologies - and, more important, the ones under development - are different from those that were important in the past.
+Modern technologies - and, more important, the ones under development - are different from those that were important in the past.15

-In recent years, we have seen growing evidence that not only is the labor share of the economy declining, but even among workers, some groups are beginning to fall even further behind.
-Over the past forty years, the numbers of millionaires and billionaires grew while the average real wages for Americans with only a high school education fell.
-Though many phenomena contributed to this, including new patterns of global trade, changes in technology deployment are the single biggest explanation.
-If capital in the form of AI can perform more tasks, those with unique assets, talents, or skills that are not easily replaced with technology stand to benefit disproportionately.
-The result has been greater wealth concentration.
+In recent years, we have seen growing evidence that not only is the labor share of the economy declining, but even among workers, some groups are beginning to fall even further behind.16 Over the past forty years, the numbers of millionaires and billionaires grew while the average real wages for Americans with only a high school education fell.17 Though many phenomena contributed to this, including new patterns of global trade, changes in technology deployment are the single biggest explanation.